mjpcollins/sneks/README.md

 There are 3 basic rules that dictate when you should drink.

 1. If you are overtaken by another player, you must take  a drink
-2. If you manage to move up a level (e.g., 9 -> 10 or 26 -> 32), you can instruct another player to take a drink
+2. If you manage to move up a level (e.g., 9 -> 11 or 26 -> 32), you can instruct another player to take a drink
 3. If you land on the same space as another player you must play rock-paper-scissors (RPS) with them.
 The winner moves directly up (e.g., 33 -> 43, 55 -> 65), and the loser directly down (e.g., 99 -> 89, 14 -> 4)

 All interactions between the rules must be observed.
-If you land on a ladder and overtake many people, they must all drink as well in addition to allowing you to dictate people to drink.
+If you land on a ladder and overtake many people, they must all drink in addition to allowing you to dictate people to drink.
 When you move up a level from winning a RPS challenge, you are again allowed to dictate someone to drink.